jbranchaud/splitting-atoms/TipsAndTricks.md

 ## Fuzzy File Finder
 Atom has a fuzzy file finder much like Sublime Text's, and is incredibly powerful.
-Simply press `⌘-T` or `⌘-P` to bring it up, and start searching for files or folders.
+Simply type `⌘-T` or `⌘-P` to bring it up, and start searching for files or folders.

 You don't have to specify the exact directory or filename, it's generally smart